 When shares are split there is a limit of ONE CAR on the property due to limited parking space.

-Lindentree Farm CSA includes a work commitment from each adult member for a total of four hours each sometime during the season, March through November.
+Lindentree Farm CSA includes a work commitment --a total of eight hours per family at some time during the season March through November.

 We offer WORKSHARES at specific times during the week for those who have time but not income, or those who want to learn about growing or farming.
 Some are outside in the fields, some are in the CSA with the members.
 Please contact us for further information.